jessemonroy650/top-phonegap-mistakes/README.md

 * [Alternatives to Jquery and Jquery Mobile](alternatives-to-jquery-mobile.md)
 * [Alternatives to the stock *webview*](webview-alternatives.md)
 * [Tip and Tricks](tips-and-tricks.md)
-* [Bad Video Tutorials](bad-video-tutorials.md) - Multiple people have reported video that give them bad information.
+* [Bad Video Tutorials](video-tutorials-bad.md) - Multiple people have reported video that give them bad information.
 I will soon make a list of good videos.
+* [Good Video Tutorials](video-tutorials-good.md) - These are the good ones.

 ### Annoyances ###